philiplarsson/dart-app/README.md

 -   Accept: application/json
 -   Content-Type: application/json

 Available endpoints can be seen in the api-blueprint in the documentation folder.
+A HTML representation of the api-blueprint can be generated
+(using `dartapp/documentation $ aglio -i doc.apib -o ../public/documentation.html`)
-If app is deplayed they documentation can be generated and seen can bee seen at the main page (/).
+and then seen at the main route (`/`).

 ### Sorting and Pagination